asapcoding/merge_intervals/README.md

 The intervals must be closed and integers, for example [2,10].
 The table may only be described in columns A and B.
 The first interval must be in the first line and no text.
-One interval per line.
-A < B applies.
+One interval per line. cell A < B applies in one row.
 Only Excel files with the extension .xlsx can be loaded.

 # modules discription